Atomk/asteroids-pygame/README.md

 An Asteroids clone made with Pygame.

+Uses Python 3.12, not guaranteed to work with previous versions.

-Second Python project in the [Boot.dev](https://www.boot.dev/) curriculum.
+This is the second Python project in [Boot.dev](https://www.boot.dev/)'s curriculum.

 ## Setup